Building a fence and Maintaining a Fence: Protect Your Boundaries from the Start

 Zoning by-laws will dictate the required fence height and materials, and professional fence-viewers are available to resolve disputes between adjacent landowners as long as the dispute is not related to the boundary location.
 Only an Ontario Land Surveyor is entitled by law to provide a boundary location.

 Poet Robert Frost famously wrote that “Good fences make for good neighbours” and we would like to add that the best fence is one that properly marks your property boundaries.
 Have a friendly chat with your neighbours before you build your fence.
-With luck, your neighbours will recognize the mutual benefit you'll both get and agree with your fence plan—and possibly even share the cost with you!
+With luck, your neighbours will recognize the mutual benefit you'll both get and agree with your fence plan—and possibly even share building and repair costs with you!